 Extinction in Psychology Essay Sample

-The following essay sample work shall highlight the concept of ‘extinction’ in the psychology, extinction in the classical and operant conditioning, examples of extinction and factors that may influence extinction.
+The following essay sample work shall highlight the concept of ‘extinction’ in psychology, extinction in the classical and operant conditioning, examples of extinction, and factors that may influence extinction.

 Whenever someone thinks about the word ‘extinction’ the complete disappearance of an animal or human specie like the dinosaurs comes into our mind.